AlvaroVillamizar/Employee_Survival_Analysis/README.md

 # Turnover Survival Analysis

-Objective: The objectives of this analysis is to use Survival Techniques to determine the Employee' lifetime in the span of 10 years to answer the following questions.
+The objectives of this analysis is to use Survival Techniques to determine the Employee' lifetime in the span of 10 years to answer the following questions.

 - Which situations affect the employee's life time in the company?
 - Which actions can be made to prevent this employee loss?
 - Which factors are most important for employee turnover?

-Our target variable for this analysis is "_Tenure_" (See **Table 1**), and as we can see in Figure 5, the number of employees who left the company was 1991, around 17% of the whole crew; this indicates that the out dataset is unbalance, since "Tenure" represent less than 20% of the  whole data.
+Our target variable for this analysis is "_Tenure_" (See **Table 1**), by grouping our data with respect the others variable and ploting their respective Kaplan-Meier Curves we would observed its behaviour.
+From the **Figure 5** we can see that the number of employees who left the company was 1991, around 17% of the whole crew; this indicates that the out dataset is unbalance, since "Tenure" represent less than 20% of the  whole data.

 <figure class="image">
 <p align="center">